Best Twin XL Mattresses of 2023

 - People with aches and pains

-For restless sleepers and combination sleepers, a highly responsive mattress could make the difference between a restful night’s sleep and a night spent struggling against a mattress that feels like it’s trapping you.
-The Nolah Signature 12″, which scores an impressive 9.5/10 for responsiveness in Mattress Advisor testing, could be that difference-maker.
+For restless sleepers who toss and turn, a highly responsive mattress could make the difference between a restful night’s sleep and a night spent struggling against a mattress that feels like it’s trapping you.
+The Nolah Signature 12″, which scores an impressive 9.5/10 for responsiveness in Mattress Advisor testing, could be not only that difference-maker but a complete game-changer.

 The Nolah’s responsiveness, combined with its pressure-relieving qualities, makes it a good option for side sleepers and combination sleepers.
 Although the twin XL size is on the pricey side ($1,199), you do get a limited lifetime warranty and a 120-night sleep trial.